ethereum/ethereum-org-website/src/content/developers/docs/scaling/index.md

 ## On-Chain Scaling {#on-chain-scaling}

-This method of scaling requires changes to the existing layer 1 [mainnet](/glossary/#mainnet).
+This method of scaling requires changes to the Ethereum protocol (layer 1 [mainnet](/glossary/#mainnet)).
 Sharding is currently the main focus for this method of scaling.

 ### Sharding {#sharding}